wxd237/gitlab-development-kit/README.md

 If you do not have the dependencies below you will experience strange errors during installation.

-1. A user, this can be your normal user but **DO NOT** run the installation as a root user
+1. A non-root unix user, this can be your normal user but **DO NOT** run the installation as a root user
-1. Ruby 2.1.5 with your method of choice (RVM, ruby-build, rbenv, chruby, etc.), **DO NOT** use the system Ruby, because it requires sudo to install gems.
+1. Ruby 2.1.5 installed with a ruby version manager (RVM, ruby-build, rbenv, chruby, etc.), **DO NOT** use the system Ruby
-1. Bundler `gem install bundler`
+1. bundler, which you can install with `gem install bundler`

 #### OS X 10.9

+Please read the prerequisites for all platforms.

 ```
 brew tap homebrew/dupes